stoyanovgeorge/netsim/README.md

 ### Bugs and Missing Features

+In Ubuntu 18.04 the generation of the jitter doesn't seem to work properly.
+For some reason it is creating delay in some packets for more than 4 seconds and also if you define delay 200ms and jitt er 100ms the RTT is always greater than 200ms, instead of varying between 100ms and 300ms.
+I think in Ubuntu 16.04 the jitter is working properly, but you have to check for yourself.

-Please use Github Issues in case you spot a bug or have an idea how to optimize the scripts.
+For additional bugs, please use Github Issues in case you spot a bug or have an idea how to optimize the scripts.

 ### External Links